denysbsb/simplyRest/README.md

 # simplyRest
-simple RESTFUL API using PHP and Mysql
+Simple RESTFUL API using PHP and Mysql

 ### Instalation